-Students are informed of fees payable online through Student Web Services (www.rosi.utoronto.ca; to be replaced by ACORN in Fall 2015).
+Students are informed of fees payable online through ACORN (www.acorn.utoronto.ca).
 Details on the acceptable forms of payment of fees can be found on the Student Accounts website.
 Students are considered to be registered as soon as they have paid academic and incidental fees or have an approved request to register without payment in place.
 By virtue of being registered, a student thereby agrees to abide by all of the academic and non-academic policies, rules, and regulations of the TST and the member college in which the student is registered.